-The architecture of Sacré-Cœur is in sharp contrast to the overall Romanesque, Gothic or Baroque style of most Paris churches.
+The architecture of Sacré-Coeur is in sharp contrast to the overall Romanesque, Gothic or Baroque style of most Paris churches.
 Its architecture is inspired by churches such as Saint Sofia in Constantinople and San Marco in Venice.

 The exterior travertine stone coming from the Paris region is white.
 The interior architecture, also in Romano-Byzantine style, gives Sacré-Coeur an atmosphere of harmony and peace.
 The light and architectural details focus attention on the apse, the place of liturgical celebration and adoration of the Holy Sacrament.
 The remarkable mosaic was done between 1900 and 1922.
-The stained glass windows, fitted between 1903 and 1920, were destroyed by bombing in 1944 and replaced in 1946.
+The stained glass windows, fitted between 1903 and 1920, have been destroyed by bombing in 1944 and replaced by copies in 1946.
 The grand organ was built by famous manufacturer Aristide Cavaillé-Coll.

 Basilica dimensions: 85 meters long, 35 meters wide.